Wednesday, February 22, 2012

 "It's the community's fault," Preternature complained.
 "They've been dragging unprecedented numbers of Mexican immigrants here from Arizona for landscaping and such.
 These people are mostly Catholic, and I've been happy to open my doors to them.
 They didn't deserve the treatment they received."

 Fallopian said that new citizens need to make more of an effort to integrate to the social norms of the community, if they seek acceptance.

-“It took years for us to understand why the only deli in Bennington Vale shut down before dark every Friday night, and stayed closed all Saturday,” Fallopian continued.
-“I can’t imagine how long it will take to acclimate to yet another new religion in our Christian culture.
-At first, I thought they were just unwashed immigrants.
-But Ash Wednesday was like tying a bell around a cat’s collar, and now we know who we’re dealing with.”
+"It took years for us to understand why the only deli in Bennington Vale shut down before dark every Friday night, and stayed closed all Saturday," Fallopian continued.
+"I can't imagine how long it will take to acclimate to yet another new religion in our Christian culture.
+Initially, I thought they were just unwashed immigrants.
+But Ash Wednesday was like tying a bell around a cat's collar, and now we know who we're dealing with."